OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 #### The OpenRTB Bid Response

 In step 5, the bidder (named Receiver in Prebid SSO Transmission) send back a OpenRTB Bid Response.
-Each `bid` is associated to a Transaction Response.
+Each `bid` is associated with a Transaction Response.
 The Transaction has the same structure explained in **Step 5** and is reachable in the `ext` field of a `bid` (full path: `seatbid[].bid.ext.prebid_sso`).